Dry Eye Conditions

 • Tired eyes

-These symptoms worsen as the day goes on.
+These dry eye symptoms worsen as the day goes on.
 Stringy mucus may appear in or around the eyes.
-Usually patients who have dry eye usually are aware of their condition.
-Patients with the most severe disease are at increased risk of developing corneal infection, scarring or ulceration.
-These conditions can cause permanent vision loss, so it is important to seek professional help if you have severe symptoms of dry eye.
+Patients who have dry eye usually are aware of their condition.

-Dry eye does not frequently cause blindness, but as it is such an uncomfortable condition, it is a common reason for seeking assistance.
-Furthermore, dry eye syndrome can in additiona to discomfort, can impair vision with a decreased ability to perform activities that require visual attention, such as reading and driving a car.
+Dry eye does not frequently cause blindness, but discomfort is a common reason for seeking assistance.
+Furthermore, dry eye syndrome can impair vision with a decreased ability to perform activities that require visual attention, such as reading and driving a car.

 Tests for Dry Eye